 Mizushima Island

-Please click here for ferry boat operation status.
+Please check here for the ferry schedule.

 Information

-- Telephone Number
+- Telephone Number Details

 - Tsuruga Tourist Information Center